 Yesterday was my son’s first gym class.

 We arrived in town well in time and I parallel parked (badly) without dragon breathing.
-We went in search of sustenance and to pay a cheque in (‘good’ mummy would have brought snacks).
+We went in search of sustenance and to pay a cheque in (a ‘good’ mummy would have brought snacks).
 With little legs I forgot things take double time (brain swear).

-I arrived at the bank sweating, piggy backing three stone of grinning child who had got bored of walking after two minutes.
+I got to the bank sweating, piggy-backing three stone of grinning child who had got bored of walking after two minutes.
 A sandwich was purchased.
 Ham, his favourite.
 We trotted off to find the gym club with me carrying 4 bags and Leo skipping behind singing to his sandwich.
 Predictably I got confused, relying on Google maps, chatting to him in my favoured third person.
 ‘Silly mummy likes to get lost, can you tell me which way left is?’
 I sounded like the goddess of calm, inside I was chilly with panic.
 Being late is a pet hate and I didn’t want him to have to walk in mid-session.

 Suddenly I heard a scuffle, bump and Leo gasp.

 I swung round, heart pounding, ready to defend against pirates or potential ‘pusher-overers’.
 My boy was in a heap, holding up his finger.
 He began to wail.
 Next to him stood a seagull with said sandwich in its mouth.
 It took me a minute to decide if it was appropriate to laugh, but his little horrified face had me melting.
 I scooped him up into my arms, sat on the pavement and put my arse in chewing gum.